 The potential risk of vaccinations for all

-Dr. Maya Shetreat-Klein: It’s been talked about for a long time in Europe.
+Dr. Shetreat: It’s been talked about for a long time in Europe.
 It’s actually already on the agenda for that to happened and that was before this.

 Dr. Maya’s Certification program